 - Community – free of cost.
-It allows unlimited users, password and user group management.
-With granular passwords sharing, import and export, and more.
+It allows unlimited users, passwords, and user group management.
+With granular password sharing, import and export, and more.

 - Business – available at $2.2/user/month or $2/user/month if paid annually.
 It allows up to 250 users.
 Provides all Community features plus multi-factor authentication, activity log, VM appliance, and more.